isaaccalvis/NinjaCockatoo_Engine/docs/index.md

 ## Main Core Sub-Systems

+ - Module Scene : Manages all the scene and all ingame components attatched.
+We can save and load scenes in binary format.

+ - Hirearchy : Manages all game objects and its properties in game.

+ - Importer System : We can import models and its textures and convert it into our own file format.

+ - Ingame Timing : We have a play button to view the game from the main camera.Time mainly affects to our phyisics update.

 ## Phyisics engine
 We implemented colliders, rigidbodies and phyisics constrains ,these allows use to have the core parts of a phisics engine.
 In our engine you are able to test if two objects collide, apply gravity to them, and also apply a the collider component.
 In this gif it' s possible to see two objetcs that have been previously applyied a rigidbody and a collider.